This guide explains how to make Diversity, Equity and Inclusion a core focus of your hiring approach.

 What do we mean by Diversity, Equity, and Inclusion?

 Diversity, Equity, and Inclusion, also known as DEI, is a hiring and employment strategy that focuses on creating an inclusive experience for all.

 It’s more than just about raising awareness, it’s also about proactively creating new hiring and employment methods that are fair and equitable.

 Hiring Diverse Talent should be at the core of every business, not just an add-on or afterthought.
 As a startup, companies should factor it into their hiring plans immediately and design their approach to ensure it’s a permanent facet of their recruitment technique.

-- What does diversity means
+- What hiring diverse talent means

 - How to improve your diversity strategy

 Hiring Diverse Talent is the practice or quality of including or involving people from a range of different social and ethnic backgrounds and of different genders, sexual orientations, etc.